SAManage/Samples/Populate Hardware Owners/Populate Owners By Username/readme.md

 ##### Before you start

 1. Install ruby
-2. - Clone this repo and `bundle` or - Download the file `update-hardware-owners-by-username.rb` and type `gem install samanage parallel` Edit the script with your email domain here
+2. Clone this repo and `bundle` or download the file `update-hardware-owners-by-username.rb` and type `gem install samanage parallel`

+3. Edit script with your email domain here

 ```ruby
   #...